Saratov: German community

 Saratov played a prominent role in the history of the Volga Germans.

-These Germans, who arrived in the region in response to the express invitation to populate these lands made to them by Tsarina Catherine II of Russia in 1763, had this city as the administrative center of the German community established on the left bank of the Volga River, along different agricultural colonies.
-Meanwhile, the Germans who settled in the lands to the right of the Volga, had the city of Samara as their administrative center.
-Catherine II, through her two edicts published in Germany, had promised the settlers that they would remain German, enjoying a great deal of autonomy, even if they moved to the Volga region, and they did so.
-There, the Germans continued with their German language, their own education, their churches, their publications, etc.
+In July 1763 Catherine II published an edict in which she promised that German settlers would remain German and enjoy a great deal of autonomy, even if they moved to the Volga region.
+Many Germans did so.
+There, the continued with their German language, their own education, their churches (for the Catholics the Diocese of Tiraspol was later founded and seated in Saratov), their publications, etc.

 However, after more than a century living in that region, the living conditions of the Germans began to change.
-Catherine II was no longer alive, and the government began to apply an aggressive Russification policy, which meant that from 1878 some groups of Volga Germans began to emigrate to the United States, Canada, Brazil and Argentina.
+Catherine II had died in 1796, and the government began to apply an aggressive Russification policy, which meant that from 1878 (when Alexander II was Emperor of Russia) some groups of Volga Germans began to emigrate to the United States, Canada, Brazil and Argentina.
 Those who could not leave or who remained in the hope conditions would improve suffered greatly.
 Hostilities did not stop even after the confiscation of their assets.
-In 1941, Stalin ordered the deportation of all ethnic Germans.
+On 22 June 1941, Nazi Germany began a war against the Soviet Union.

+On 28 August 1941, dictator Stalin had the Presidium of the Supreme Soviet of the USSR pass a decree ‘On the resettlement of Germans residing in the Volga region’.

+The approximately 400,000 remaining Volga Germans were accused of collective collaboration, deported to Siberia and Central Asia, and forced into labour camps of the ‘Labour Army’ (Трудармия); thousands of them died.

+Most Russian Germans (men and women) were ‘conscripted’ between October 1942 and December 1943.

+In 1964, they were officially cleared of the accusation of collaboration, albeit with restrictions.
+(1964 marked the end of the Khrushchev era, which had begun in 1953 after Stalin's death.
+The Thaw period lasted from about 1956 to October 1964).

+The freedom of travel granted on 3 November 1972 allowed a return to the Volga, but explicitly not to the settlement inhabited before the deportation.
+This only became possible after the Dissolution of the Soviet Union.

 Today only a few reminders remain of the once prominent place for Volga Germans.
 The Roman Catholic St. Klemens Cathedral, which had been built by the Volga Germans on the main street of Saratov, the then called "German Street" (Deutsche Straße, Немецкая Улица), has its steeples removed and was converted into the Pioneer Cinema by order of the Soviet government (religion was prohibited).

-Meanwhile, the old German Street, the pedestrian street of Saratov, was renamed Kirov Prospect in reference to the Bolshevik leader Sergei Kirov, a name that still retains.
+The old German Street, the pedestrian street of Saratov, was renamed Kirov Prospect in reference to the Bolshevik leader Sergei Kirov.

+On April 18, 2022, Kirov Prospect was officially renamed by decree of the city mayor to Stolypin Prospect.